samderlust/geometry_kit/README.md

 A set of utils that help with geometry (line, circle, triangle, polygon,...)

+!!!
+Warning: This package is still in initial stage and no where near perfect.
+Still missing a lot. but it will be improve with time for sure.
+Any contribution is appreciated

 ## Features

 - distance from a point to a line